 Smoked mackerel and beetroot salad makes a healthy, vibrant lunch or a tasty light dinner.
 Smoked mackerel is generally quite inexpensive, and most supermarkets sell own-brand smoked peppered mackerel fillets, which are ideal for this dish.

-This recipe from Tesco adds horseradish, which perfectly cuts through the oiliness of the fish, and green, puy, or brown lentils, for extra protein and fibre.
-For a more filling version, you can also add new potatoes – which are also in season right now – and radish adds a welcome fresh crunch to this salad too!
+This recipe from Tesco adds horseradish, which cuts through the oiliness of the fish, and green or brown lentils, for extra protein and fibre.
+For a more filling version, you can also add new potatoes – that are also in season right now – and radish adds a welcome fresh crunch to this salad!

 8. Leek, pea, and watercress soup